Rebalancing Your Investment Portfolio: Why, How, and When

 In sum: why rebalancing your portfolio is important

 Successfully executing a long-term investment strategy requires sustained discipline.
-With this in mind, a periodic review of your asset allocations will help you stick to your investment objectives while maintaining your desired tolerance for risk.
+With this in mind, periodically reviewing your asset allocations will help you achieve your investment objectives while maintaining your desired tolerance for risk.

 ———